“I killed you, I brought you back, and I can do it again.”

 Nine hours ago, she was trying to save his life.
 Minutes ago she still was… but she is no girl anymore.
 Not even the heiress.
 This man is no kin to her.
 He’s a tool, and a broken one.

 GM: Caroline drinks deeply.
-She drinks from him like a hummingbird from a flower, until he is completely emptied and she is swollen flush with stolen life.
+She drinks from him like a hummingbird from a flower.
+She drinks until he is completely empty and she is swollen flush with stolen life.

 Paxton does not scream.
 He does not protest.
 He does not struggle.
 His blank eyes stare dumbly at the ceiling.

 Caroline: The slow beating of his heart grows slower still.
 There is no good answer here.
 Only a necessary one.